Powerset Generator

 Close set symbol.

-Pro tips Master online set tools
+Master online set tools

 You can pass input to this tool via ?input query argument and it will automatically compute output.
 Here's how to type it in your browser's address bar.
 Click to try!